GeoArkadeep/Stresslog/paper/paper.md

 # Case Study

-The well data from Equinor Northern Lights dataset has been used as the example here, to model the stress state occuring in the depth interval of 2600 to 2630m.
-The resistivity image log shows the occurance of en-echelon fractures in a vertical wellbore.
+The well data from Equinor Northern Lights dataset [@northernlights] has been used as the example here, to model the stress state occurring in the depth interval of 2600 to 2630m.
+The resistivity image log shows the occurrence of en-echelon fractures in a vertical wellbore.
 The model applied here uses parameters similar to [@Thompson2022], and a stress tensor tilt of 2 degrees towards south, and is able to replicate the fracture patterns observed in the actual image log.

 ![Model of Northern Lights Eos Well showing the Drake I, II and IntraMarine formations.](./figures/WellPlot.png)